intel-lab-lkp/linux/Documentation/userspace-api/landlock.rst

     A :manpage:`sendto(2)` on a socket which was previously connected will not be restricted.
 This works for both datagram and stream sockets.

+``LANDLOCK_SCOPE_POSIX_MSG_QUEUE``
+    This limits opening POSIX message queues to queues created by a process in the same or a nested Landlock domain.

 IPC scoping does not support exceptions via :manpage:`landlock_add_rule(2)`.
 If an operation is scoped within a domain, no rules can be added to allow access